 Structural Engineering is concerned with the design and analysis of civil, mechanical, aerospace, marine, naval, and offshore structures.
 Examples include bridges, dams, buildings, aircraft, spacecraft, ships, oil platforms, automobiles, and other transportation vehicles.
 This field requires a thorough knowledge of the behavior of solids (concrete, soils, rock, metals, plastics, and composite materials), fluid mechanics as it relates to structural loads, dynamics as it relates to structural response, mathematics for the generation of theoretical structural models and numerical analysis, and computer science for simulation purposes associated with computer-aided design, response analyses, and data acquisition.
 Basic understanding of materials behavior and structural performance is enhanced by laboratory courses involving static and dynamic stress failure tests of structural models, and response of structural systems.
 Undergraduate students can specialize in one of the following four focus sequences: (a) civil structures, (b) aerospace structures, (c) structural health monitoring/non-destructive evaluation (SHM/NDE), or (d) geotechnical engineering.

-Additional information can be found in the "Admissions" section of the Undergarduate portion of this website.
+Additional information on how to apply to the SE major can be found in the Admissions section of the Undergraduate portion of this website.

 Department of Structural Engineering Undergraduate Program Statistics:

 Degrees Conferred, 2017-2018: 96